 Automobiles with under 100,000 miles likely don’t need spark plugs replaced.
 Ask for an explanation.

-If the mechanic says things like, “it would be against the law to let you drive away,” you should leave immediately and get a second opinion.
+If the mechanic says things like, “it would be against the law to let you drive away,” this usually won't be the case.
+Make your excuses and seek a second opinion from another mechanic elsewhere.

 Additives are usually not harmful to an engine, but they’re not miracle cures either.
-Mostly, they’re just a way to add $20 to your bill.
+Mostly, they’re just a way to add dollars to your bill.

 Advertises free services